RekGRpth/mustach/README.md

-Introduction to Mustach 0.98
+Introduction to Mustach 0.99
 ============================

-`mustach` is a C implementation of the [mustache](http://mustache.github.io "main site for mustache") template library.
+`mustach` is a C implementation of the [mustache](http://mustache.github.io "main site for mustache") template specification.

 The main site for `mustach` is on [gitlab](https://gitlab.com/jobol/mustach).